Bayesian inverse Navier-Stokes problems: joint flow field reconstruction and parameter learning: Introduction

 To find the shape of the flow domain, e.g. the blood vessel boundaries, computed tomography (CT) or magnetic resonance angiography (MRA) is often used.
 The acquired image is then reconstructed, segmented, and smoothed.
 This process not only requires substantial effort and the design of an additional experiment (e.g. CT, MRA), but it also introduces geometric uncertainties \cite{Morris2016,Sankaran2016}, which, in turn, affect the predictive confidence of arterial wall shear stress distributions and their mappings \cite{Katritsis2007,Sotelo2016}.
 For example, in \cite{Funke2019} the authors report discrepancies between the modelled and the measured velocity fields near the flow boundaries, and they suspect they are caused by geometric errors that were introduced during the boundary segmentation process.
 In general, the assumption of rigid boundaries either implies that a time-averaged geometry has to be used, or that an additional experiment (e.g. CT, MRA) has to be conducted to register the moving boundaries to the flow measurements.
 A more consistent approach to this problem is to treat the blood vessel geometry as an unknown when solving the generalised inverse N--S problem \cite{Kontogiannis2021}.
 In this way, the method simultaneously reconstructs and segments the velocity fields and can better adapt to the velocimetry experiment by correcting the geometric errors and improving the reconstruction.
 In other words, the velocity field is used to find the boundary, and the boundary is used to find the velocity field.
 This is a neater optimisation problem since it removes the severe constraint of fixing the boundary before assimilating the velocity field.

 In this study we build upon the work in \cite{Kontogiannis2021}.
-In particular, we extend the methodology from 2D to 3D flows, revise and improve the implicit representation of the geometry by incorporating the viscous Eikonal equation as an additional constraint to the problem, and design an adjoint-consistent discrete formulation (i.e. the discretised continuous adjoint operator is equivalent to the discrete adjoint operator).
-We then devise an algorithm that solves this Bayesian inverse N--S problem, and demonstrate it on flow-MRI data of a 3D steady laminar flow through a physical model of an aortic arch.
+In particular, we i) extend the methodology from 2D to 3D flows, ii) define the data-to-model projection operator for imaging problems, iii) incorporate a stabilised Nitsche cut-cell finite element method for the N--S problem that remains robust for high $\Rey$ numbers and leads to an adjoint-consistent discrete formulation (i.e. the discretised continuous adjoint operator is equivalent to the discrete adjoint operator), iv) revise and improve the implicit representation of the geometry by incorporating the viscous Eikonal equation as an additional constraint to the problem, and v) describe the numerical problem in detail by defining the discrete function spaces and the stabilised discrete weak forms that make up the inverse problem.
+We then devise an improved algorithm that solves this Bayesian inverse N--S problem, and demonstrate it on flow-MRI data of a 3D steady laminar flow through a physical model of an aortic arch for low and high $\Rey$ numbers.